Suzanna-Linn/slua/docs/moving-vectors.md

 local posZ = ll.GetPos().z</code></pre>

 **tovector()** creates a vector from a string: <code class="language-slua">myVec = tovector("<50, 50, 20>")</code>
+- it returns *nil* when is passed an invalid vector.

 ### The vector library